Rocket Languages, the makers of Rocket Japanese, have courses available in several different languages – many of which I’ve already tried.

 That’s not to say that it’s an amazing course and you should definitely buy it.
 Despite all these improvements, it’s still just a fairly good course with tons of room for improvement.

-Rocket Japanese has three levels which start from the absolute basics.
+Rocket Japanese has three levels that start from the absolute basics.

 Each level is then composed of between 6 and 8 modules.
 Throughout the modules, you’ll find four different types of lessons: